August Scholarships

 When should I start applying for scholarships?

 Junior year is ideal to start preparing for good scholarships.
-It also gives you ample time to practice essays, the application process, and gather the required information.
-Most scholarships accept applications in a limited time frame so always double-check the opening and closing dates.
+It also gives you ample time to practice essays, the application process and gather the required information.
+Most scholarships accept applications in a limited time frame so always double check the opening and closing dates.

 How to apply for scholarships?

 The process to apply is given in the details of the scholarship you select.
 The application usually requires a set of documents like identification, financial information, school verification, and transcripts.
 Some scholarships may ask you to provide heritage documents depending on your selection.
+You may also need to complete a scholarship essay, or a special item such as a video submission or portfolio for the scholarship.